Andrew O'Donnell: Glasgow Filmmakers Alliance

 O'Donnell co-founded the Glasgow Filmmakers Alliance with Chris Quick in October 2011.
 The non-profit organisation hosts an online database with the details of film industry professionals and companies operating in and around the city of Glasgow.

 In 2012, the alliance was invited by Stephen Paton of Production Attic to form what would become the Glasgow Creative Network which hosts networking events for media professionals in Glasgow.

 In 2014, O'Donnell and Quick wrote an open letter on behalf of the independent filmmakers of Glasgow to the director of BAFTA Scotland, Jude MacLaverty.
 In the letter, the pair asked the film body to consider a proposal of including three new awards at the annual ceremony aimed at low budget / independent filmmakers.
 On 28 October, it was announced that the proposal would be placed on the agenda of the next Bafta Scotland Committee meeting in December 2014.

+In April 2019, O'Donnell announced his departure from the organisation to focus on his new business.

-Roundsquare Roastery
+Rocket Monkey Roastery Ltd

-In September 2013, O'Donnell became the head of sales and new business for the Roundsquare Roastery coffee company in Ayr.
+After retiring from acting, O'Donnell became the owner of Rocket Monkey Roastery Ltd in Scotland.
+The company is widely known for delivering wholesale coffee in re-sealable, reusable tins.